ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/full-api/+page.md

 journey.start({
   config: undefined, // OPTIONAL; defaults to undefined, mechanism to override base SDK config object
   oauth: true, // OPTIONAL; defaults to true and uses OAuth flow for acquiring tokens
+  resumeUrl: location.href, // OPTIONAL; full URL of app to continue journey from a "magic link"
   user: true, // OPTIONAL; default to true and returns user information from `userinfo` endpoint });
 ```